plaidml/plaidml/docs/troubleshooting.md

 This error might be caused by a memory allocation failure, and it fails silently.
 You can fix this error by decreasing your batch size and trying again.

 `plaidml.exceptions.ResourceExhausted: Out of memory` This error is caused by incorrect Tile syntax.

+### Bazel Issues

+`Encountered error while reading extension file 'workspace.bzl': no such package '@toolchain//'`

+On MacOS devices, `toolchain` errors often indicate that the user does not have Xcode properly installed.
+Even if you have Xcode Command Line Tools installed, you may not have a proper installation of Xcode itself.
+You can verify your Xcode installation by running `spctl --assess --verbose /Applications/Xcode.app`.

 ### PlaidML Exceptions

 `Applying function, tensor with mismatching dimensionality`

 This error may be caused by a known issue with the `BatchDot` operation, where results are inconsistent across backends.
 The [Keras documentation for BatchDot](https://keras.io/backend/#batch_dot) matches the Theano backend's implemented behavior and the _default_ behavior within PlaidML.
 The TensorFlow backend implements BatchDot in a different way, and this causes a mismatch in the expected output shape (there is an [open issue against TensorFlow](https://github.com/tensorflow/tensorflow/issues/30846) to get this fixed).

 If you have existing Keras code that was written for the TensorFlow backend, and it is running into this issue, you can enable experimental support for TensorFlow-like `BatchDot` behavior by setting the environment variable `PLAIDML_BATCHDOT_TF_BEHAVIOR` to `True`.

 `ERROR:plaidml:syntax error, unexpected -, expecting "," or )`